Best Places to Retire Worldwide — Affordable Cities, Climate, and Healthcare

 Research hospital quality ratings, look specifically for geriatric care specialization, check what specialist categories are available locally, and investigate how emergency medicine works in that community.
 For international destinations, check whether major international health insurance is accepted and what the nearest internationally accredited hospital is.

-Model your expenses using current costs and realistic inflation projections — not just today’s numbers.
+Model expenses using current costs and realistic inflation projections — not just today’s numbers.
 Research property tax trajectories, local economic stability, and cost-of-living trends over the past five years.
 For international destinations, factor in currency risk and how your income sources perform if the exchange rate shifts meaningfully.

 About the Author